IBM/nlc-email-phishing/README.md

 ### 4. Train the NLC model

-The data used in this example from an [EDRM Enron email dataset](http://nlp.cs.aueb.gr/software.html) and a cleaned version we'll use is available in the repo under [data/Email-trainingdata-20k.csv](data/Email-trainingdata-20k.csv).
+The data used in this example is from an [EDRM Enron email dataset](http://nlp.cs.aueb.gr/software.html) and a cleaned version we'll use is available in the repo under [data/Email-trainingdata-20k.csv](data/Email-trainingdata-20k.csv).
 We'll now train an NLC model using this data.

 * From the new project `Overview` panel, click `+ Add to project` on the top right and choose the `Natural Language Classifier` asset type.